Tunisian-GitHub-Community/Book-notes/README.md

 * It also provides a global access point to that instance.
     → When you need to ensure you only have one instance of a class running around your app, turn to the singleton.
 `Classes should be open for extension but closed for modification`

+## the Command Pattern
+* The Command pattern encapsulates a reqeust as an object, there by letting you parametrize other objects with diffrent requests, queue or log requests and support undorable operations.
+* The Command pattern decouples and object, making a request from the one that knows how to perform it.